collaborativebioinformatics/Model_Garbage_Collection/README.md

     output_file="modified_chunk.csv"
 ```

-### Edge Reconstruction Strategies (planned)
+#### Edge Reconstruction Strategies (planned)
 We compared three strategies for predicting missing edges:
 1. **Random Guessing** – Uniformly sampling possible edges as a naive baseline.
 3. **General LLM** – Using a large language model (Google Gemini API) without external grounding.
 4. **LLM + RAG (PubTator3)** – Querying the same LLM augmented with retrieval from PubTator3, which mines biomedical entities and relations from PubMed abstracts.

-### Human Contextual Dataset Generation (planned)
+#### Backbone graph generation (planned)
-To create even smaller graphs with contextual utility, reconstructed subgraphs were converted into queryable datasets.
-Human users interrogated the subgraphs through LLM-mediated queries.
-For each edge-assignment strategy, the output was reduced to smaller “tiny graphs” (lowest, median, and highest quality) that formed the basis of a contextual dataset for benchmarking.
+We took the reconstructed subgraphs into even smaller graphs of 10-30 edges to form the basis of a contextual dataset for benchmarking in the time available during a hackathon.

 ### Edge Scoring (planned)
 To identify potentially spurious connections, we computed edge scores using personalized PageRank (PPR) combined with a Conductor-based scoring function.
 The resulting locality-informed subgraphs were passed to a graph neural network (GNN) trained as a discriminator.
 The GNN assigned likelihood scores to edges, producing a ranked list of candidate edges for pruning.